fragarco/abasc/docs/en/abasc.md

 ### `DELETE low-high`

 **Command**.
 In Locomotive BASIC this command was used to delete a range of program lines.
-In BASC, this behavior does not make sense, so `DELETE` has been redefined to clear (fill with zeros) a memory region.
+In ABASC, this behavior does not make sense, so `DELETE` has been redefined to clear (fill with zeros) a memory region.
 The range must be specified as: starting address - ending address.

 ```basic
 DELETE &C000-&FFFF